tbensky/selenium-peoplesoft/README.md

 (Note: These annoying spinners will turn out to be very useful later on.)

-The point of this rant is that if PS is so unfriendly for humans to use, maybe it is better suited to be driven by another computer?
-Hmmm....
+The point of this rant is that if I find PS is so unfriendly (and exhausting) to use, why not look for some kind of automation to drive any PS transactions, in particular data entry?

+At one point a while back, I said "enough."
+For at least a week, I was contemplating aiming a video feed at my computer screen, and using OpenCV, to control an Arudino Leonardo simulating mouse clicks and keystrokes to input my data.
+Luckily, a friend who does web-development once showed me a testing tool called "Selenium," so I decided to take a look.
+It even says on their website "Boring web-based administration tasks can (and should) also be automated..."

 # My data entry needs for PeopleSoft